Personal Injury Lawsuit Process in Florida

 If your injury costs eclipse the limits of your coverage—and the other party caused or contributed to your accident—you can file a claim with that driver’s insurance coverage.

-What You Can Expect After You File a Claim
+What You Can Expect After You File a Personal Injury Claim

 The first thing that will likely happen after you file a claim is that you will receive a call from an insurance adjuster wanting to discuss your injury.
 They will likely ask you for a recorded statement.
 Agreeing to this statement can jeopardize your case.